⏳ 15 min read · Last updated: May 2026

 📏 Faster Growth Than Soil

-Hydroponic systems deliver oxygen and minerals direct to the basal root plate.
+Hydroponic systems deliver oxygen and minerals directly to the basal root plate.
 In potting soil, roots spend energy pushing through dirt to find water.
 Without that physical barrier, the plant directs all its energy upward.
-Because of this, hydroponic scallions grow twice as fast as their soil counterparts.
+Because of this, hydroponic scallions grow roughly twice as fast as their soil counterparts.

 You also avoid the bugs associated with dirt.
-Fungus gnats in potting soil can aggravate any indoor gardener.
-Keeping a clean water reservoir ensures your kitchen stays pest-free while producing good yields.
+Fungus gnats in potting soil can frustrate any indoor gardener.
+Keeping a clean water reservoir ensures your kitchen stays pest-free while producing consistent yields.

 🧙 Phase 1: Sprouting Kitchen Scraps In Plain Water